 Between 1990 and 2000, voters in 21 States enacted term limits on the members of their State legislatures.
 Six of these laws were later either repealed by the affected legislatures or struck down in court, but fifteen remain.
 The effectiveness of term limits in producing better government can be examined there.
 Are State legislatures better because of term limits?

 In some cases, such as Ohio, members of the Legislature are limited in the number of consecutive terms in each house.
 As a result, there is a lot of jumping from the House to the Senate and back again.
 Sometimes, a Senator and a House member have simultaneously resigned so that each could be appointed to the other’s vacancy and start the clock over.
 Current Ohio State Senator Randy Gardner, for example, is in his second Senate tenure and has previously served two separate times in the State House.
 So far he has been in the legislature for 31 years.
 Term limits have not returned him to private life after a short stint as a “citizen legislator.”
 [Update: in 2019, Gardner left elected office, but remained a political employee when new Governor Mike DeWine appointed him Chancellor of Higher Education.]

 What about States that disallow that sort of job-hopping?
 Recently, Jack Lessenberry wrote an op-ed piece for the Toledo Blade in which he detailed the deleterious effects of term limits on the Michigan legislature, which has a lifetime limit of three terms in the House and two in the Senate.
 Lessenberry contends that this has made legislators less responsive to their constituents and more responsive to the corporate and lobbying interests that can provide lucrative jobs for them when their legislative career is over.
 As a “particularly blatant example” he uses the case of the legislator who carried water for Manuel “Matty” Moroun in the fight over a new bridge to Canada (a disgraceful episode itself that it would be charitable to describe as a “scandal.”
 You could look it up.).
 After doing his dirty work and then being term-limited, he went directly to a job with Moroun’s company.
 [Update: In mid-November, 2015, Lessenberry revisited the issue in another op-ed piece pointing out another problem with term limits: they allow legislators to enact laws with consequences that will not become apparent until after the representatives who enacted them are term-limited out of office.]

 Look around your State, if it is one of the fifteen which currently have term limits.
 Can you say that your State legislature is better than it was before term limits?
 Have term limits produced better candidates?

 Where are the “citizen legislators,” those who were to enter public service for a short time and then return to their private careers?
 The “citizen legislator” is a myth.
-If the idea is that legislators are to be everyday citizens taking time off to serve, it would largely restrict elected office to those who have a family business to go back to or – God help us – more lawyers.
+If the idea is that legislators are to be everyday citizens taking time off to serve, it would largely restrict elected office to those who have great wealth, a family business to go back to, or – God help us – more lawyers.

 Limitations on time of service in legislative bodies will probably have the effect of legislators who would be more likely to: